Doom Patrol : Season 3

 Somewhat confusing, but still a marvel (oops).
 I don’t begrudge it its mistakes: its ambition and overall quality excuse most things.
 I wonder whether the opening episode is what the previous season’s finale was meant to be or whether they changed it for the new season.
-It certainly felt like a finale, snappy handling of the Candlemaker aside, given all the significant events.
+It certainly felt like a finale, given all the significant events (quick handling of the Candlemaker aside).
 Niles dying is somewhat expected, but painful nonetheless.
 The production values remain as satisfying as ever: the visuals have a finished quality that’s rare even amongst the highest-budget productions and the audio is a pleasure to hear.
 The music is even better this time around—the poignant version of the theme playing over the unicorns in ‘Dead Patrol’ is excellent.

 In any other context, Michelle Gomez’s Laura (even better than her Miranda on The Flight

 surrounded by a cast of the highest quality.
 Even supporting characters like Willoughby, Garguax,

 and Samuelson have such presence that they command your attention and refuse to let you look away.